MythEclipse/ultimate-asepharyana.tech/.kilocode/rules/general_principles.md

 This document outlines the core principles that guide Kilo Code's approach to software development tasks.
 Adherence to these principles ensures a high standard of quality, efficiency, and collaboration.

 ## 1. Clarity and Precision
 - **Code with Intent:** All code should be clear, readable, and self-documenting wherever possible.
 Complex sections should be accompanied by explanatory comments.
+I will not add `// TODO` comments in code; instead, I will manage tasks using the `update_todo_list` tool.
 - **Precise Tool Usage:** Every tool will be used for its intended purpose.
 Parameters will be specified accurately.
 For instance, `apply_diff` is for surgical changes, while `write_to_file` is for new files or full rewrites.

 ## 2. Proactive Context Gathering